amanv8060-staple/msd-sdk-python/docs/file-embedding-deep-dive.md

 2. We'd have infinite recursion (file contains itself)
 3. Keeps the embedded size minimal

-During verification, we reconstruct the complete granule by:
+During verification, we reconstruct the complete signed data by:
-1. Extracting the partial granule (without data)
+1. Extracting the partial signed data (without data)
 2. Stripping the file to get clean content
 3. Inserting the clean content as `data`